GUDAI-DARRI (KOODAIDERI) RAIL FORMATION SOUTH

 240 kilometres north of Newman, Western Australia

-NRW was awarded the Koodaideri Rail Formation South contract by Rio Tinto.
-The Greenfield Koodaideri mine is located 240 kilometres north of Newman and 35 kilometres north west of the Yandicoogina mine in the East Pilbara mining region.
+NRW was awarded the Gudai-Darri (Koodaideri) Rail Formation South contract by Rio Tinto.
+The Greenfield Gudai-Darri (Koodaideri) mine is located 240 kilometres north of Newman and 35 kilometres north west of the Yandicoogina mine in the East Pilbara mining region.
 The contract is expected to run for 70 weeks, commencing on site in August 2019.

 The scope of works includes:

 - 592 hectares clearing and stripping.